dwillhelm/C2DB-Scraper/README.md

-# my_c2db_scaper
+# C2DB-Scraper
-A small repo to automatically scrape the C2DB database - an extensize material database of 2D materials and properties calculated via DFT (https://cmrdb.fysik.dtu.dk/c2db/)
+A simple repo to automatically scrape the C2DB database - an extensize material database of 2D materials and properties calculated via DFT (https://cmrdb.fysik.dtu.dk/c2db/) *Its basically a simple wrapper of some bash wget scripts.*

-Please cite the origional source: https://iopscience.iop.org/article/10.1088/2053-1583/ac1059
+**Please cite the origional source:**
+Sten Haastrup et al 2018 2D Mater.
+5 042002  (https://iopscience.iop.org/article/10.1088/2053-1583/aacfc1)
+Morten Niklas Gjerding et al 2021 2D Mater.
+8 044002  (https://iopscience.iop.org/article/10.1088/2053-1583/ac1059)

-Database is current as of 4/08/2022
+**Database is current as of 4/08/2022 (this uses saved HTML pages to get urls)**
+>***Heads up - it will take some time to completely scape the database***

-Features:
+## Features:
 * Automatically downloads raw data JSONs and saves to disk.
 * Parses raw data JSONs to build a structure file (POSCAR).
 * Parse raw data JSONs for several important materials properties and saves it as a small JSON file.